pytorch/torchtune/docs/source/recipes/dpo.rst

 ====================================

 This recipe supports several `Direct Preference Optimization <https://arxiv.org/abs/2305.18290>`_ (DPO)-style fine-tuning techniques.
+These techniques are a type of `alignment techniques<https://en.wikipedia.org/wiki/AI_alignment>`_ which aim to steer (or *align*) a model towards some desireable behaviours.
+For example, a common goal is to train language models to produce safe and honest outputs, or to be `helpful and harmless <https://arxiv.org/abs/2204.05862>`_.

+DPO works by
-The core principle of DPO retains similarities to PPO (https://arxiv.org/abs/2009.01325), where it optimizes a policy (language) model to align with human preferences, and regularizes the loss function using a baseline reference (the frozen, initial language model) to prevent over-fitting to the preference dataset.
+(language) model to align with human preferences, and regularizes the loss function using a baseline reference (the frozen, initial language model) to prevent over-fitting to the preference dataset.
 It differs from PPO by optimizing the policy model directly using labelled preference data, rather than using an additional reward model to provide feedback.
 This significantly simplifies training and reduces compute overhead.

-.. todo link recipe overview

 To see the best results when using this recipe, it's helpful to first fine-tune your model with SFT to ensure your model is on-distribution for the domain you're interested in.
-To do this, check out our other fine-tuning recipes which support a variety of SFT paradigms.
+To do this, check out our other fine-tuning recipes which support a variety of SFT paradigms in our :ref:`recipe overview <recipes_overview_label>`.

 .. image:: /_static/img/dpo_diagram.png